sydney-machine-learning/sentimentanalysis-sinuphobiaCOVID19/README.md

   This folder contains CSV files with the results of the sentiment analysis for the selected six countries.
 Including original tweet, text after preprocessing, and sentiment labels.

 - **Sample_OriginalDataset/**
-  This directory contains the sample dataset of the six countries, each contain the first 100 rows of the dataset.
+  This directory contains the sample dataset of the six countries, each contains the first 100 rows of the dataset.

 - **Visualisation/**
   This directory contains Jupyter notebooks dedicated to generating visualizations for the analysis, such as polarity scores and n-grams:
   - `Polarity score.ipynb`: Jupyter notebook for calculating and visualizing polarity scores over time.
   - `visualisation.ipynb`: Jupyter notebook containing additional visualizations, such as n-grams and trends by country.

-- **Sentiment_labelling/**
-  This notebook contains code which preprocesses and filters the data for the sample dataset of Australia, and label the sentiments to each tweets.

 ## Dataset